 Google Optimize is a free testing tool that helps you find ways to improve your website and gain more conversions.
-In this short article, I explain what Google Optimize, how it works and the types of tests you can run.
+In this short article, I explain what Google Optimize is, how it works and the types of tests you can run.

 My only irritation with Google Optimize is that ‘optimise’ has the American English spelling.